status-im/specs/status-whisper-mailserver-spec.md

 In order to receive historic messages from a mailserver, a node MUST trust the selected mailserver, that is allow to receive packets with the P2P Message code.
 By default, such packets are discarded.

-Received envelopes MUST be passed through the Whisper envelopes pipelines so that they are picked up by registered filters and passed to subscribers.
+Received envelopes MUST be passed through the Whisper envelope pipelines so that they are picked up by registered filters and passed to subscribers.

 For a requester, to know that all messages have been sent by mailserver, it SHOULD handle P2P Request Complete code (`0x7d`).
-This code is followed by a a byte array with:
+This code is followed by a list with:

 ```
 [ RequestID, LastEnvelopeHash, Cursor ]
 ```

-`RequestID`: 32-byte wide array with a hash of the envelope containing request details `LastEnvelopeHash`: 32-byte wide array with a has of the last set envelope for the request `Cursor`: an array of a cursor returned from the previous request (optional)
+`RequestID`: 32-byte wide array with a hash of the envelope containing the original request
+`LastEnvelopeHash`: 32-byte wide array with a hash of the last sent envelope for the request
+`Cursor`: an array of a cursor returned from the previous request (optional)

 If `Cursor` is not empty, it means that not all messages were sent due to the set `Limit` in the request.
-One or more consecutive requests MAY be sent with `Cursor` field filled in in order to receive the rest of messages.
+One or more consecutive requests MAY be sent with `Cursor` field filled in in order to receive the rest of the messages.

 ## Security considerations